HunterGleason/R.ccdc.tools/README.md

 # Example

-For a tutorial on the use of this package please see the vignette.
+For a tutorial on the use of this package please see the [**vignette**](https://htmlpreview.github.io/?https://github.com/HunterGleason/R.ccdc.tools/blob/main/vignettes/ccdc-vignette.html).